wisdom tooth extraction and surgery

 Wisdom Tooth Extraction & Surgery in Singapore

 Troubled by pain or swelling at the back of your mouth?
 It could be your wisdom teeth coming in.
-At Frank Dental, we offer professional wisdom tooth removal services in Singapore to help relieve discomfort, prevent complications, and protect your long-term oral health.
-Whether it’s a simple wisdom tooth extraction or a more complex surgical removal, our team will guide you through the process with care.
+At Frank Dental, we offer wisdom tooth removal services in Singapore.
+Whether it’s a simple extraction or a more complex surgical removal, our team will guide you through the process with care.
+For eligible cases, Medisave claimable wisdom tooth surgery may help offset part of the treatment cost.

 Solve your dental problems with a more affordable dental clinic